10 Popular Dog Breeds in Singapore Loved by Pet Owners

 Mongrel

 Unlike purebred pedigrees, Mongrels do not have just one ancestral lineage.
 Instead, they are a combination of various breeds that have intermixed over time and across regions.
-Many mongrels in Singapore are found as strays or are adopted from shelters, showcasing the community’s appreciation for these dogs.
+Many mongrels in Singapore are rescued as strays or adopted from shelters, showcasing the community’s strong support for animal welfare and love for dogs beyond purebred breeds.
 Due to the broad mix of breeds that can go into a mongrel, their physical looks can be very distinctive.
 No two mongrels look exactly alike.

-Personality: With their genetic diversity from a mix of breeds, mongrels can vary significantly in personality.
+Personality: With their genetic diversity from a mixed breed, mongrels can vary significantly in personality.
 Most mongrels that are properly socialized tend to be of charming temperament.
 They usually are social, playful, and affectionate dogs with mild, balanced natures.

 Grooming: In terms of grooming, the care for mongrels depends on their coat types, which can vary widely.
 Some may have short, low-maintenance coats, while others require regular brushing.